priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-MESSAGE-DOC.md

-**Note** : Pass **OfUserId** header only if application Admin calling the API.
+**Note** : In case of Application Admin **OfUserId** header required too.
 OfUserId is the userId of user on behalf of which application admin want to send message.

 **Response** Same in both case: **One to One** and **Group Message Send**